Wendell Town Common Historic District: Description and history

 The hill town of Wendell, located in eastern Franklin County, was settled in 1754 and incorporated in 1781.
 Its town center, roughly located at its geographic center, dates to the period of incorporation, when a meetinghouse (no longer standing) was built, and the town common and cemetery were laid out.
 The oldest surviving building, the Congregational parsonage, was built in 1823.
 The immediate area surrounding the center has remained rural into the 20th century, with the town's only industry at Wendell Depot and Farley to the north along the railroad.
 The town's population gradually decreased over much of the 19th century, leaving a town center with a significant number of Greek Revival buildings from the 1840s.

-The historic district is centered on the town common, which is a rectangular plot of land, about 1 acre, bounded on the west by Lock's Village Road and Depot Road, and is roughly bisected by Morse Village Road.
+The historic district is centered on the Town Common, which is a rectangular plot of land, about 1 acre, bounded on the west by Locke's Village Road and Depot Road, and is roughly bisected by Morse Village Road.
 It is bounded on its north, east, and south by Center Road.
-The sides of the roads opposite the common are lined with institutional buildings and houses that are predominantly in the Greek Revival style and date to the first half of the 19th century.
-The only contributing 20th-century building is the Colonial Revival library, built 1921.
-The town hall, located in the district, is a Greek Revival building that was probably once a Baptist church built in 1845.
-There is one other church building, that of the Congregationalists; it was built in 1846.
-There is one school in the district; it is a typical 19th-century district schoolhouse, also built in 1846.
+The sides of the roads opposite the Common are lined with institutional buildings and houses that are predominantly in the Greek Revival style and date to the first half of the 19th century.
+The only contributing 20th-century building is the Colonial Revival library (now the Senior Center), built in 1921.
+The town hall, located in the district, is a Greek Revival building that was once a Baptist church built in 1819, and moved from its original location at the bottom of Morse Village Road to its present one in 1845.
+There is one other church building, the Congregationalist Meetinghouse, built in 1846.
+One of ten original schoolhouses remains standing; it is a typical 19th-century district schoolhouse, also built in 1846, and now privately owned.